Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Methods

 \subsection{Noise}

 Laser noise represents input data noise and can be related to relative intensity noise (RIN) from the laser as shown in the following equations \cite{hui_chapter_2023}:

-where x is the input data, x\textsubscript{avg} is the average value of the input data, dx is the random noise in the input data, P\textsubscript{avg} is the average laser power, dP is the random noise in the laser power, RIN is the relative intensity noise in dB/Hz, and f is the bandwidth in Hz.
+where $x_i$ is the $i^{th}$ input data, $\overline{x_i}$ is the average value of the $i^{th}$ input data, $dx_i$ is the $i^{th}$ random noise for the $i^{th}$ input data, $\overline{P_i}$ is the $i^{th}$ average laser power, $dP_i$ is the $i^{th}$ random noise in the laser power, $\mathcal{N}$ is the normal distribution function, $RIN$ is the $i^{th}$ relative intensity noise in dB/Hz, and $f$ is the integration bandwidth in Hz.
 As laser light splits to reach each weight bank, splitting loss is incurred.
-SOAs can amplify the signal to compensate for splitting loss but add noise to the input data.
+SOAs can amplify the signal to compensate for splitting loss but adds noise to the input data.
 As a result, the input data to each weight can be described by:

-where x\textsuperscript{'} is the input data to each weight bank that includes SOA and laser noise and n\textsubscript{SOA} is the SOA noise.
+where $x_i'$ is the $i^{th}$ input data to the $i^{th}$ weight that includes SOA and laser noise, and $n_\mathrm{SOA_j}$ is the $j^\mathrm{th}$ row SOA noise.
 As the input data is multiplied by weights, insertion loss from MRRs degrades the input data signal.
 Weight bank insertion loss ($\beta$) is modeled by using an insertion loss of 0.125 dB/MRR, giving a total insertion loss of 10 dB in each weight bank.
 At the input of each weight bank, each wavelength has 1 mW of optical power and the noise ranges from 0\% to 37.5\% of 1 mW to mimic noise from the laser and SOAs.
 Furthermore, noise is applied to the data after the MAC operation and before the activation function to mimic the input referred noise current on the PD and TIA.
 The PD and TIA integrated noise current ranges from 1 nA to 2 mA based on current PD and TIA technology \cite{di_patrizio_stanchieri_18_2022, chuah_design_2015, wang_multi-channel_2020, atef_optical_2013, babar_83-ghz_2022, li_112_2018, awny_40_2015, kudszus_46-ghz_2003, awny_235_2016}.
 The following equation summarizes the noise sources and the neural network equation: